-PA consumption has been increasing globally in recent years owing to its increased usage in varied endsegment industries including electronics, furniture, automobiles and other consumer goods.
+PA consumption has been increasing globally in recent years owing to its increased usage in varied endsegment industries including electronics, furniture, automobiles, and other consumer goods.

-Total Polyamide consumption for the year 2016 was 7.4 MTs among which PA fiber & films held the major share of 55% having its consumption majorly in the textile industry for sportswear, clothing & protection clothes [59].
+Total Polyamide consumption for the year 2016 was 7.4 Mt among which PA fiber & films held the major share of 55% having its consumption majorly in the textile industry for sportswear, clothing & protection clothes [63].

-Figure 16.
-Global consumption of polyamide (PA6 & PA66) by application in 2016 [59].
+Figure 17.
+Global consumption of polyamide (PA6 & PA66) by application in 2016 [63].

 PA fibers are facing strong competition from Polyesters in different usage areas.
-Though polyester is cheaper in production but still due to high-quality performance PA polymers are preferred for a number of applications.
-These materials are processed into textile Filament (NTF), industrial filament (NIF) and carpet filament (PA BCF) and are highly demanded for production of carpets, airbags, seat belt, tire cord, ropes, sewing thread, nets, sleeping bags, tarpaulins, and nets etc [59].
+Though polyester is cheaper in production still due to high-quality performance PA polymers are preferred for a number of applications.
+These materials are processed into textile Filament (NTF), industrial filament (NIF), and carpet filament (PA BCF); and are highly demanded in the production of carpets, airbags, seat belts, tire cords, ropes, sewing thread, nets, sleeping bags, tarpaulins, and nets, etc [63].

 European countries hold a major share in the global sales of these textile filament yarns, primarily The Western European countries.
-Italy is the leading country among others with the annual sales of 55,589 Thousand Kilograms in the year 2016 (Figure 17).
-It is followed by Spain with sales of 7512 thousand kg & Estonia with the sale amount of 2406 thousand kg in 2016.
+Italy is the leading country among others with annual sales of 55,589 Thousand Kilograms in the year 2016 (Figure 18).
+It is followed by Spain with sales of 7512 thousand kg & Estonia with the sale amount of 2406 t in 2016.

-Figure 17.
-Polyamide textile filament yarn sales in Europe, 2016 [59].
+Figure 18.
+Polyamide textile filament yarn sales in Europe, 2016 [63].

 Technical PA compounds global demand share was 45% in 2016 based on PA6 and PA66.
-The most important application industries are automotive engineering as well as the electrical & electronics (Figure 18).
-Ceresana forecasts the highest growth rate between 2014 and 2022 for the second largest application area electrical applications and electronics that is likely to see market volume increase by 4.3% p.a.
-[61].
+The most important application industries are automotive engineering as well as electrical & electronics (Figure 19).
+Ceresana forecasts the highest growth rate between 2014 and 2022 for the second largest application area electrical applications and electronics that are likely to see market volume increase by 4.3% p.a.
+[65].

-Figure 18.
-Polyamide demand in Europe in 2014, according to application [62].

-The total global consumption of polyamide was 7.4 million tonnes with Asian region leading consumer of the polymer.
-Asian- Pacific regions dominate the global market demand with holding the total share of 59% in the total demand for the year 2016 (Figure 19).

 Figure 19.
+Polyamide demand in Europe in 2014, according to the application [66].

+The total global consumption of polyamide was 7.4 million tonnes with the Asian region leading consumer of the polymer.
+Asian- Pacific regions dominate the global market demand holding the total share of 59% in the total demand for the year 2016 (Figure 20).

-Polyamide demand by region in 2016 [62].
+Figure 20.
+Polyamide demand by region in 2016 [66].

-The global market has witnessed high growth in the Asian-Pacific regions due to increased usage of these materials in end segment industries including automotive, electronics, packaging, textiles, building and construction etc. Among all the Asian-Pacific regions, China has the maximum share in the global market demand due to rising population, improvement in financial status and increased consumer demands (like luxury cars).
-China holds a market share of 39% in the total market demand for the year 2016 and remaining Asian regions hold 20% of the market share.
-Asian-Pacific regions are further followed by American regions (North & South America) with the share of 21% of the total market demand.
-These regions have also witnessed a rise in demand due to increased usage in automobile & electronics market.
+The global market has witnessed high growth in the Asian-Pacific regions due to increased usage of these materials in end segment industries including automotive, electronics, packaging, textiles, building and construction, etc. Among all the Asian-Pacific regions, China has the maximum share in the global market demand due to rising population, improvement in financial status, and increased consumer demands (like luxury cars).
+China holds a market share of 39% in the total market demand for the year 2016 and the remaining Asian regions hold 20% of the market share.
+Asian-Pacific regions are further followed by American regions (North & South America) with a share of 21% of the total market demand.
+These regions have also witnessed a rise in demand due to increased usage in the automobile & electronics market.

-The Europe & Middle East African countries (EMEA) are expected to experience higher growth in coming years owing to its increased auto sales, rising construction activities & initiatives were taken by the government for improved infrastructure.
+The European & Middle East African countries are expected to experience higher growth in coming years owing to its increased auto sales, rising construction activities & initiatives were taken by the government for improved infrastructure.
 In the year 2016, these regions contributed up to 20% of the total market demand.